Nuvoco Vistas Corporation Earnings Call Transcripts

 Q2 FY 2026 saw a 62% YoY EBITDA increase to INR 371 crore, driven by premiumization and operational efficiency, despite monsoon and GST transition headwinds.
 Expansion projects in East and West are on track, with demand and volume growth expected to accelerate in H2.

-Record Q1 performance with 6% volume and 9% revenue growth, highest-ever Q1 EBITDA, and strong premiumization.
-Vadraj Cement acquisition expands Western presence, with CapEx and financing plans in place.
-Demand outlook remains positive, targeting 7%-10% growth.
+Record Q1 with 6% volume and 9% revenue growth, highest-ever Q1 EBITDA, and strong premiumization.
+Vadraj Cement acquisition expands Western presence, with phased CapEx and innovative financing.
+Demand outlook remains positive, supported by government capex.

 Fiscal Year 2025